CA Technologies Logo

 Attrition Rate & Layoff History

-The company has experienced periods of attrition and several historic rounds of layoffs tied to strategic shifts and acquisitions.
-Turnover is higher in areas undergoing transformation.
-Core product teams and customer-facing roles tend to retain talent more consistently.
+The company has had multiple rounds of layoffs tied to acquisitions and strategic shifts.
+Turnover is higher in areas going through transformation.
+Core product and customer-facing teams hold onto people more consistently.

 Overall Company Rating